University of Sydney

-The University of Sydney (USYD), also known as Sydney University, or informally Sydney Uni, is a public research university located in Sydney, Australia.
-Founded in 1850, it is the oldest university in Australia and is one of the country's six sandstone universities.
+The University of Sydney (USYD) is a public research university in Sydney, Australia.
+Founded in 1850, it is the oldest university in both Australia and Oceania.
+One of Australia's six sandstone universities, it was one of the world's first universities to admit students solely on academic merit, and opened its doors to women on the same basis as men.
 The university comprises eight academic faculties and university schools, through which it offers bachelor, master and doctoral degrees.

-The university consistently ranks highly both nationally and internationally.
-QS World University Rankings ranked the university top 40 in the world.
-The university is also ranked first in Australia and fourth in the world for QS graduate employability.
-It is one of the first universities in the world to admit students solely on academic merit, and opened their doors to women on the same basis as men.

 Five Nobel and two Crafoord laureates have been affiliated with the university as graduates and faculty.
-The university has educated eight Australian prime ministers, including incumbent Anthony Albanese; two governors-general of Australia; thirteen premiers of New South Wales, including incumbent Dominic Perrottet; 20 justices of the High Court of Australia, including four chief justices.
+The university has educated 8 Australian prime ministers, including incumbent Anthony Albanese; 2 governors-general of Australia; 13 premiers of New South Wales; and 26 justices of the High Court of Australia, including 5 chief justices.
 The university has produced 110 Rhodes Scholars and 19 Gates Scholars.
 The University of Sydney is a member of the Group of Eight, CEMS, the Association of Pacific Rim Universities and the Association of Commonwealth Universities.

 History

 1850–1950

-In 1848, William Wentworth, a University of Cambridge graduate, and Sir Charles Nicholson, a graduate of medicine from the University of Edinburgh Medical School, proposed a plan to expand the existing Sydney College into a larger university in the New South Wales Legislative Council.
-Wentworth argued that a state secular university was imperative for the growth of a society aspiring towards self-government, and that it would provide the opportunity for "the child of every class, to become great and useful in the destinies of his country".
+In 1848, Legislative Council members William Wentworth, a University of Cambridge alumnus, and Sir Charles Nicholson, a University of Edinburgh Medical School alumnus, proposed a plan to expand the existing Sydney College into a university.
+Wentworth argued that it would provide the opportunity for "the child of every class, to become great and useful in the destinies of his country" and that a state secular university was imperative for a society aspiring towards self-government."So far from being an institution for the rich, I take It to be an institution for the poor. ...
+I trust that, from the pregnant womb of this institution will arise a long list of illustrious names—of statesmen—of patriots—of philanthropists—of philosophers—of poets and of heroes, who will shed a deathless halo, not only on their country, but upon the University which called them into being.He promoted access on the basis of merit rather than religious or social status.
 It took two attempts on Wentworth's behalf before the plan was finally adopted.

 The university was established via the passage of the University of Sydney Act 1850 (NSW) on 24 September 1850, and was assented on 1 October 1850 by governor Sir Charles Fitzroy.
+Wentworth was among the first members of the university's senate, mentioned in the governor's proclamation alongside three religious ministers.
 Two years later, the university was inaugurated on 11 October 1852 in the Big Schoolroom of what is now Sydney Grammar School.
 The first principal was John Woolley, the first professor of chemistry and experimental physics was John Smith.
 Sir William Charles Windeyer was the first graduate.
+The university was Australia's first, as well as being one of the first public, non-denominational and secular universities in the British Empire.
 On 27 February 1858, the university received a royal charter from Queen Victoria, giving degrees conferred by the university rank and recognition equal to those given by universities in the United Kingdom.
-By 1859, the university had moved to its current site in the Sydney suburb of Camperdown.